eggntoast/WTFix-Public/README.md

 - the exact steps that led to the problem
 - whether the addon keeps the intended settings while temporarily excluded from WTFix protection
 - whether the addon has its own Apply/Reload mechanism

+If a **newly installed addon is missing entirely from Protected Addons**, first close WoW and rerun **`WTFix Launcher.cmd`**.
+If it is still missing after successful preparation, include that in the report.

 Review logs and SavedVariables before posting them publicly; they may contain personal data.